How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 4. Generate Short Alias Automatically

-Create a helper function to generate a short alias code.
+Create a helper function to generate a random alias for each QR code.
+This function will generate a unique 6-character code:

 function generateAlias($length = 6)